podnov/test-id-mapper/README.md

         ...
 ```

-The work is managed by a [DefaultTestIdMapper](src/main/java/com/evanzeimet/testidmapper/DefaultTestIdMapper.java).
-The data bits used by the mapper are exposed by a [IdProducer](src/main/java/com/evanzeimet/testidmapper/IdProducer.java).
+The id associations are managed by a [DefaultTestIdMapper](src/main/java/com/evanzeimet/testidmapper/DefaultTestIdMapper.java).
+The data bits used by the mapper are exposed by an [IdProducer](src/main/java/com/evanzeimet/testidmapper/IdProducer.java).

-Using the organization to person mapping scenario, the organization is considered the "Reference," and the person is considered the "Referrer".
+Using the organization/person mapping scenario, the organization is considered the "Reference," and the person is considered the "Referrer".
 The person record refers to the organization by the organization id stored on the person record.

-An example exists in the tests.
-[AbstractTestIdMapperTest](src/test/java/com/evanzeimet/testidmapper/AbstractTestIdMapperTest.java) invokes the [PersonToOrganizationIdMapper](src/test/java/com/evanzeimet/testidmapper/PersonToOrganizationIdMapper.java) which extends [DefaultTestIdMapper](src/main/java/com/evanzeimet/testidmapper/DefaultTestIdMapper.java) for the sake of removing the generics markup.
+An example usage exists in the tests.
+[AbstractTestIdMapperTest](src/test/java/com/evanzeimet/testidmapper/AbstractTestIdMapperTest.java) invokes the [PersonToOrganizationIdMapper](src/test/java/com/evanzeimet/testidmapper/PersonToOrganizationIdMapper.java).
+The [PersonToOrganizationIdMapper](src/test/java/com/evanzeimet/testidmapper/PersonToOrganizationIdMapper.java) extends [DefaultTestIdMapper](src/main/java/com/evanzeimet/testidmapper/DefaultTestIdMapper.java) for the sake of removing the generics markup.
 The [PersonToOrganizationIdMapper](src/test/java/com/evanzeimet/testidmapper/PersonToOrganizationIdMapper.java) then feeds all records through the [PersonToOrganizationIdProducer](src/test/java/com/evanzeimet/testidmapper/PersonToOrganizationIdProducer.java).